adaptdk/Adapt-Academy-Frontend/final/README.md

 ![price page flow](https://raw.githubusercontent.com/adaptdk/Adapt-Academy-Frontend/master/images/price-page-flow.png)

 * Price page should contain two input fields:
-1. Time change interval (10 min, 3 hour, every day);
+	* Time change interval (10 min, 3 hour, every day);
-2. Currency type (Bitcoin, Ethereum and so on.);
+	* Currency type (Bitcoin, Ethereum and so on.);
-* Price page should contain table where cryptocurrency price and price change (how price is changed every 3 hours for exmaple) in percentage should be displayed depending on values that was selected in fields;
+* Price page should contain table where currency price and price change in percentage (how price is changed every 3 hours for exmaple) should be displayed depending on values that was selected in fields;

 You can use such formula for estimating percantage decrease / increase: